 Competition obedience is a canine sport that tests your dog’s ability to perform a series of exercises working with you as a team.
 The exercises consist of heeling, sit and down stays, stand for examination, retrieving, directed jumping, recalls, scent work, etc. There are three levels of obedience; Novice (earn a CD title), Open (earn a CDX title), and Utility (earn a UD title).
 Each level is more difficult than the previous, similar to achieving a higher education.

 Each of the classes is 8 weeks in duration.
 Classes meet once per week for 1 hour.
 The class provides the instruction necessary for each of the skills at the given level.
-Class tuition is $100.00 per class for Bayshore Club members and $140.00 for non members.
+Class tuition ranges from $90.00 to $130.00 per full class session for Bayshore Club members and $100.00 to $140.00 for non members.

 The Competition Obedience Training Program consists of a series of classes focused on each of the competition/skill levels.
 There are four Novice level classes which teach the basic competition skills.
 Each class in the progression builds on the skills learned in the previous class and prepares the team for the obedience trial ring.
 The Novice classes teach all the skills necessary to achieve the Companion Dog (CD) title.
 The main skills taught are; Heel on Leash and Figure Eight, Stand for Examination, Heel Free, Recall, Long Sit, and Long Down.
 While these skills appear simple, there is a significant amount of precision involved and the classes provide the knowledge and training to become proficient at these skills with the necessary precision.